genesis-community/bosh-genesis-kit/MANUAL.md

 * `google` - for deploying to Google Cloud Platform
 * `openstack` - for deploying to OpenStack
 * `warden` - for deploying to BOSH Warden containers
+* `libvirt` - for deploying KVM or QEMU VMs to a libvirt host

 #### Deploying to Amazon Web Services: `aws`